leetusik/changple/scraper/README.md

 ### Using the Management Command

-The easiest way to run the scraper is using the management command:
+The easiest way to run the scraper manually is using the management command:

 ```bash
 python manage.py run_crawler